GIVING BACK+ETHICS

 Some non-profits I plan to support are:

-Feeding America (lived through poverty, myself)
+Feeding America (lived through deep poverty, myself)

 The Rainbow Youth Project (love our LGBTQ+ community, they need more support)